boostorg/redis/README.md

 application, where, for example

-1. **Connect**: One coroutine will call `async_run` in a loop to reconnect whenever a connection is lost.
+1. **Connect**: One coroutine will call `async_run` in a loop to connect and reconnect whenever a connection is lost.
 2. **Execute**: Multiple coroutines will call `async_exec` independently and without coordination (e.g. queuing).
 3. **Receive**: One coroutine will loop on `async_receive` to receive server-side pushes (required only if the app expects server pushes).

-Each of the operations above can be performed without regards to the others as they are independent from each other.
+Each of these operations can be performed without regards to the others as they are independent from each other.
 Below we will cover the points above with more detail.